A diverse suburb’s biggest pandemic challenge: Distributing the vaccine equitably

 The limited vaccine supply has complicated how doses are being disseminated, Gomez said, and the complexities of the process have a disproportionate impact on people already struggling to avoid eviction or apply for jobs.

-“Once we get people to decide that they’re going to get it, we need to figure out how to that fast,” Gomez said.
+“Once we get people to decide that they’re going to get it, we need to figure out how to do that fast,” Gomez said.
 “Because that window is going to close quickly.
 Not because they don’t want the doses, just because they’re busy.”